 Piazza Galuppi

-The Square has lots of shops selling postcards, fish and other items.
-It’s relatively large and it wasn’t crowded when I visited.
-Piazza Galuppi was named after Baldassare Galuppi who was an 18th-century Italian composer, born on the island of Burano.
-His contemporaries included Bach amongst others.
+The Square has lots of shops selling postcards, fish, and other items.
+It’s relatively large, and it wasn’t crowded when I visited.
+Piazza Galuppi was named after Baldassare Galuppi, who was an 18th-century Italian composer born on the island of Burano.
+His contemporaries included Bach, among others.
 He received international acclaim and spent time composing in Vienna, London, and Saint Petersburg.
-A statue of Galuppi stands in the square to honor his achievements.
+A statue of Galuppi stands in the square to honour his achievements.

 The lace museum (Museo del Merletto)

 Lace plays a pivotal part in the economy of Burano.
-A museum which details the history of lace in Burano stands opposite from the Town Hall.
-The museum opens at 10:00 am and closes at 6:00 pm the last admission is at 5:30pm.
+A museum that details the history of lace in Burano stands opposite from the town hall.
+The museum opens at 10:00 am and closes at 6:00 pm.
+The last admission is at 5:30pm.
 The standard ticket price is only €5.
-To read more follow the link: http://museomerletto.visitmuve.it/en/home/
+To read more, follow the link: http://museomerletto.visitmuve.it/en/home/.

 la Casa di Bepi Suá

 This house stands out from the rest of the houses on the island.
-The geometric shapes are unique as the other houses are colorful but, don’t have patterns on them.
-It’s a good photo spot which I only found out about after my trip.
+The geometric shapes are unique, as the other houses are colourful but don’t have patterns on them.
+It’s a good photo spot, which I only found out about after my trip.
 The house used to be home to a Venitian who ran a cinema for the children of the island.
 The house is just around the corner from

 From Venice central, you will have to take the Vaporetto to Burano.
-There’s a Vaporetto line you should take is 12.
-The big express ferry sails from the San Zaccaria stop of Venice it’s close to St. Marks.
+There’s a Vaporetto line you should take: 12.
+The big express ferry sails from the San Zaccaria stop of Venice; it’s close to St. Marks.
 This is the line I took.
 There’s also another stop at Fondamete Nove, a stop in Venice.
-Buy the all day ticket which lasts for 12 hours.
-It costs 20 euros last time I checked.
-The trip one way is 7 Euros so it better to buy an all-day pass.
+Buy the all-day ticket, which lasts for 12 hours.
+It cost 20 euros last time I checked.
+The trip one way is 7 euros, so it’s better to buy an all-day pass.
 That way you can go to other islands and save.

 How long does it take to get there?